evankellener/ChatGPT-Google-Drive/README.md

 ## Setting up Google Drive access
 The application requires a service account to be set up for Google to access the Google Drive resources.
 The instructions below assume you have access to the Google gcloud cli tools.
 Instructions on how to install are located https://cloud.google.com/sdk/docs/install

-Once gcloud is installed and accessible, follow the sequence of steps below to set up the service account.
+Once gcloud is installed and accessible, make sure to start a new terminal, otherwise gcloud may not be in the path.
+Follow the sequence of steps below to set up the service account.